Witte Software® https://www.modbustools.com

 Each read

-Write a logline for all Modbus requests.
-Log frequency as scan rate.
+Write a logline for each Modbus request.
+Log frequency follows scan rate.

 Select

-Specify the log rate in seconds.
-Independent of scan rate.
+Specify log rate in seconds (independent of scan rate).

-If the scan rate is e.g. 10000ms it makes no sense to set a 1 sec log rate as data is logged only when new data is ready.
+If the scan rate is long (e.g. 10000 ms), setting a much shorter log rate doesn’t make sense because data only arrives when new data is available

 Fixed width